continental/image-statistics-matching/README.md

 All software components in this repository were designed with a clear focus on scalability and extensibility, so that new image matching operations can be added with minimal effort.

+**This repository is not being actively maintained by Continental AG.
+The code can be used to reproduce the results of the paper.
+For an actively maintained repository we recommend using [https://github.com/aabramovrepo/image-statistics-matching](https://github.com/aabramovrepo/image-statistics-matching).**

 ## Installation

 ### Requirements